-One advanced way to use formulas is to assist in converting existing data between data types.
+One advanced way to use formulas is to use them to assist in converting existing data between data types.

-Some conversions require no additional steps and can be handled automatically in Spreadsheet.com, for instance converting from data of the user data type to the email data type.
-Other data may need to have some logic applied to it.
-For instance, converting from a select list to an icon set.
+Some conversions require no additional steps and can be handled automatically in Spreadsheet.com, like converting from data of the User data type to the Email data type.
+Other data may need to have some logic applied to it like when converting from a Select list to an Icon set.

 When creating your formula, remember that each data type requires your formula to use specific output syntax to return values in that data type.
-Also, you may wish to check the ways that Spreadsheet.com already converts data of different data types, as Spreadsheet.com may be able to handle your conversion for you.
+Some data conversions are done automatically when you change data types.
+For more information, see our article on how Spreadsheet.com converts data of different data types.

-To see data types that can use formulas to assign values, check out our advanced formatting articles.
-Or see our Data Type articles for more about the various data types and what happens at conversion.
+To learn more about data types that can use formulas to assign values, check out our series of articles on advanced formatting.
+Or see our series of articles on Data Types for more about the various data types and what happens at conversion.